Trump to make statement on Iranian missile strikes, assures nation ‘All is well’

 Pentagon officials told Fox News that Iran had more than 2,000 ballistic missiles — a figure determined in the latest U.S. intelligence assessment.

-The attack late Tuesday came just days after a U.S. airstrike killed Iranian Quds Force Gen. Qassem Soleimani.
+The attack late Tuesday came just days after a U.S. airstrike killed Iranian Quds Force Gen. Soleimani.
 The U.S. blamed Soleimani for the killing of hundreds of American troops, and said he was plotting new attacks just before his death.

 Iranian officials and Trump have traded threats since Soleimani's death, and more U.S. troops have been deployed to the region amid heightened tensions.